zimolzak/birthday-party/list.md

 - [https://www.danperri.com/book](https://www.danperri.com/book): an interesting-looking book from a famous movie title designer

+- Some kind of **loop gizmo** for music.
+The idea is, I record one instrument bit, the machine plays it through a speaker, and then I play something along on a different instument.
+Maybe what's called a "looper pedal" but I'm not sure.
+Got to be self-contained and as simple as possible (if I have to break out my laptop each time and connect it, I will never use it).
+Maybe speaker included?
+Should be able to record several minutes if needed.

 ## Already on Amazon list

 All items on the Amazon list are "approved by me" and look like they